usnistgov/MATS/docs/source/Fitting Experimental Spectra.rst

 Explore the Ability to Weight Spectra
 +++++++++++++++++++++++++++++++++++++

+.. currentmodule:: MATS.fit_dataset

 MATS v2 introduced the ability to weight spectra in two different ways, using the stats column defined for each spectrum or weighting the entire spectrum.
 In the first example below, we use use the same code that was introduced previously, but set the weight_spectra variable in the :py:class:`Fit_DataSet` definitions to True.

+.. currentmodule:: MATS.spectrum

 This weights the contribution to the solution at each point in each spectrum by 1/tau_stats_column.
 If the tau_stats_column is not defined in the :py:class:`Spectrum` then this will default to equal weights for all data points.

 .. code:: ipython3

-   fit_data = Fit_DataSet(SPECTRA,'Baseline_LineList', 'Parameter_LineList', minimum_parameter_fit_intensity = Fit_Intensity, weight_spectra = True,
+   fit_data = MATS.Fit_DataSet(SPECTRA,'Baseline_LineList', 'Parameter_LineList', minimum_parameter_fit_intensity = Fit_Intensity, weight_spectra = True,
                 baseline_limit = False, baseline_limit_factor = 10,
                 molefraction_limit = False, molefraction_limit_factor = 1.1,
                 etalon_limit = False, etalon_limit_factor = 2, #phase is constrained to +/- 2pi,